CVE-2025-65622 Overview

 Indicators of Compromise

-- Unexpected outbound connections from user browsers to unknown domains when accessing the Locations module
+- Unexpected outbound HTTP requests from administrator browsers to attacker-controlled hosts after visiting the Locations page.

 Detection Strategies